-Asclepias tuberosa L. is the correct and accepted scientific name for the Butterfly Weed.
+Asclepias tuberosa L. is the accepted scientific name for the Butterfly Weed.
 The genus and species were named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.